laveena-sachdeva/Multimedia-Similarity-Measures/README.md

 # Multimedia Similarity Measures

-Given a dataset consisting of data about locations and the associated users and images, this implementation tries to find the most similar entities using various given descriptors.
+Given a dataset about locations and the associated users and images, this implementation tries to find the most similar entities using various given descriptors.
 The program directly processes csv/txt files.
 No database setup is required.

 ## GENERAL USAGE NOTES

 - The project currently only supports a specifc file structure and dataset in a particular format.
-- The dataset used for all the testing can be found here http://skuld.cs.umass.edu/traces/mmsys/2015/paper-5/
+- The dataset used for all the testing can be found [here](http://skuld.cs.umass.edu/traces/mmsys/2015/paper-5/ ).
 - The files used from the above dataset are all present in the devset folder:
    - devset_topics.xml
    - descvis.zip